Motebit

 Verification

 Anyone can verify a motebit's identity.
-The @motebit/verify package has zero monorepo dependencies — only @noble/ed25519.
+The @motebit/crypto package has zero monorepo dependencies — only @noble/ed25519.

 # CLI verification